 How to Make the Perfect Margarita on National Tequila Day

-As it's National Tequila Day on Sunday, July 24, there's no better time to brush up on your mixology skills
+As it's National Tequila Day (24th July) there's no better time to brush up on your mixology skills

 Tart, tangy and sweet, the margarita is one of the world's most beloved cocktails, so it's no surprise that there's an entire day devoted to the delightfully drinkable libation.